uraimo/MCP3008.swift/README.md

       ...
   )

-The directory `Examples` contains sample projects that uses SPM, compile it and run the sample with `sudo ./.build/debug/TestServo`.
+The directory `Examples` contains sample projects that uses SPM, compile it and run the sample with `./.build/debug/TestServo`.

 If SPM is not supported, you'll need to manually download the library and its dependencies: